-total participated in this study through the online platform.
-The mean age of the participants was 46.27 ± 14.17 years.
-The means and standard deviations of the questionnaires used in the study are presented in Figure 3.
+Between March and July 2023, 52 patients participated in this study through the online platform.
+The mean age of the participants was $46.27\pm14.17$ years.
+The means and standard deviations of the questionnaires used in this study are presented in Figure 3.

-Spearman's correlation analysis was employed for the statistical evaluation.
+Spearman's correlation analysis was used for the statistical evaluation.
 The results revealed statistically significant correlations between the SSCDQ and the other questionnaires (p<0.05).
 Significant correlations emerged between DHI and THI (r=0.377, p=0.006), as well as between DHI and SSCDQ (r=0.570, p<0.001), and between DHI and HHIA (r=0.500, p<0.001) scores.
 Remarkably, there were significant correlations between the duration of patients' symptoms and both SSCDQ (r=0.414, p=0.002) and FAS (r=0.327, p=0.018).
-Additional correlations among the questionnaires are provided in Figure 4.
+Additional correlations among the questionnaire results are presented in Figure 4.